Strimis10/ChaosCrewDiscordBot/README.md

 - Git or Github Desktop
 - Python 3.7+
 - Knowledge of Python
-- .env file from Strimis or Harry
+- .env file from Strimis
+- ffmpeg

 ## Resources